VivekNagra/sysOLA1EnterpriseIntegration/report/REPORT.md

 - ValidateFilter performs domain rule validation (example: a quantity upper bound).
 - TransformFilter normalises the item field (trim + uppercase).
 - EnrichFilter enriches the message with a derived attribute riskLevel based on quantity.

+**Idempotency note:** In enterprise integration, pipelines should be designed so that repeated delivery of the same message does not create unintended side effects.
+This demo is naturally *idempotent* because it does not persist state or trigger external side effects; posting the same `OrderRequest` twice results in the same logical output (apart from the `processedAt` timestamp).
+In a real system, idempotency would typically be enforced using an idempotency key (e.g., `orderId`) combined with a store/check at the boundary of the pipeline to prevent duplicate processing.

 This demonstrates the Pipes & Filters pattern by decomposing processing steps into independent components that can be composed and extended.